aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - how to integrate method calls?
 - how to integrate object attribute modifications?
   - convertToJs(wm: WorldModel, id: string, obj:any)
-- how to integrate events?
+- how to integrate events? there-is + happens

 ## Problems